awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.9.13, May 7, 2019 =
+* Fix: An error was being logged when using API V2 to get products by category.
+* Fix: Corrected an issue with multisite on versions of WordPress greater than 5.0.
+* Fix: Multiple improvements with the EDD_License handler.
+* Fix: Made it possible to add products to product-less payments.
+* Fix: Fixed the link to filter file download logs by customer.
+* Fix: Improved strength of file download link hashes.
+* Fix: Improved local file location detection.

 = 2.9.12, March 26, 2019 =
 * Fix: Limit PayPal PDT verification to purchase sessions.
 * Fix: Discount start times were not accounting for GMT offsets.